Find Cheap Home Insurance Quotes in New York

 Home insurance perils in New York: winds and storm surge

-The two main sources of damage that can come from these major storms are winds and flooding from rain or storm surges.
+The two primary sources of damage from these major storms are winds and flooding from rain or storm surges.

 - State Farm

-ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
+ValuePenguin's homeowners insurance analysis used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.

 We determined customer service ratings by comparing National Association of Insurance Commissioners (NAIC) complaint index scores, J.D.
 Power's 2021 home insurance customer satisfaction study rankings and our own ValuePenguin editor's ratings.